Crawford County library board appoints former system director as interim after head’s “voluntary resignation”

 "I want to see our library still prosper, and at this point, I don't see that it is," White said.

-White replaces Deidre Grzymala, who left her position Friday in accordance with a separation agreement between her, Crawford County, the library system and Van Buren Public Library.
-She began working as director July 5, according to the County Clerk's Office.
+White replaces Deidre Grzymala, who left her position Friday in accordance with a separation agreement between her, Crawford County, the library system and the Van Buren Public Library.
+She began working as director July 5, according to the county clerk's office.

 Gentry Wahlmeier, an attorney representing the county, said Tuesday he and an attorney representing Grzymala negotiated the terms for her "voluntary resignation," although he declined to provide details on the circumstances surrounding it.
-One of the terms of the separation agreement is that Grzymala, the county and library system will not "criticize, denigrate or disparage" one another in certain ways.
+One of the terms is that Grzymala, the county and the library system will not "criticize, denigrate or disparage" one another in certain ways.